SyncfusionExamples/ej2-bootsrtap3-scss/README.md

 npm install
 ```

-* Run the below command line to serve the application in the web server.
+* Run the below command line to serve the application in the web browser.
 When running this command line, the SCSS files will be compiled into CSS file and stored in `~/src/index.css`.

 ```sh
 npm run serve